-That said, there’s no need to elope because you can cut costs and still have an amazing eco-wedding.
+If wedding costs are freaking you out, try to relax.
+There’s no need to elope because you can cut costs and still have an amazing eco-wedding.
 Keep in mind that all the little budget cuts you make add up to big savings across the board, so try to incorporate many, not just one, money-saving tactic into your wedding.

 Request favors instead of gifts

 If your goal is eco-friendly and inexpensive consider skipping wedding gifts.
 One, most folks will not buy you eco-friendly goods anyhow unless you go through the trouble of registering for very specific items.
 Two, gifts, in general aren’t eco-friendly because stocking up on tons of goods simply isn’t sustainable.

 If you have a friend with a camera and some skill, maybe they could take wedding pictures for you.
 A cook or baker friend might be able to pull off some organic food or sweets.
 A pal with graphic design skills can help you design invites.
 Think about what skills and talents your friends and family possess then ask for money-saving help instead of presents.

 The average couple spends over $400 on wedding invitations, though some couples spend upwards of $1,000.
 You can cut costs considerably by going digital and sending save-the-dates and invitations via email.
 Some digital wedding invitations do cost money, but they’ll almost always cost less than recycled paper products.
 For example, email save-the-dates or invites at Greenvelope cost just $63 for up to 150 guests and invitation and RSVP tracking will run you around $124 – a significant saving over paper.